 Not all businesses will have a similar process for their Instagram marketing but if this pattern is roughly followed, I am sure you will be on the right track.
 Knowing how Instagram works for business is half the game, while the rest consists of improvisation and implementation.

-There are different ways and methods to bring benefits to your business profile on Instagram.
+There are different ways and methods entrepreneurs can use to bring benefits to your business profile on Instagram.
+They’re also great for solopreneurs who want to make some passive income.
 Let’s go through them one by one.

 10 Ways to Use Instagram for Small Business